Adrian1840/MATH120_Final_Project/README.md

 # Google Colab Execution
 1. Open Google Colab
-2. pload the notebook.ipynb file or connect to your GitHub repository
+2. Upload the notebook.ipynb file or connect to your GitHub repository
 3. Run the first cell to automatically set up the environment

 ## Data Description